Babak's Oriental Carpets

 Isfahans are considered the crème de la crème of Persian carpets.
 Created in the master workshops of the city of Isfahan, one of the most prestigious cities of the Middle East, they were probably the first Persian carpets to be known and appreciated in Europe.
 In fact, during the reign of Shah Abbas (1587-1629) many carpets woven by the craftsmen of Isfahan were given as gifts to dignitaries and rulers from the West.
 These examples were in silk and sometimes included the use of silver and gold thread.
 The appearance of Isfahans produced in the last 50 years under the Pahlavi influence is radically different from those produced in the later 19th and early 20th centuries.
 These older items tend to employ a richer palette and more varied designs.
 In contemporary items the palette is more pastel and technical perfection is generally of greater importance than artistic flair.
 Contemporary Isfahans are, however, extremely attractive, and the subduing of the palette, particularly the elimination of strong reds, makes them more compatible with Western decorative schemes.

-Isfahans all have a floral design, usually with a central medallion on a field decorated by a motif of interlaced flowering branches or what is commonly refer to as the Shah Abbas motif.
-Some specimens also have four corners decorated with the same motifs (Shah Abbas) and colours as those represented in the central medallion.
+Isfahans all have a floral design, usually with a central medallion on a field decorated by a motif of interlaced flowering branches or what is commonly referred to as the Shah Abbas motif.
+Some specimens also have four corners decorated with the same motifs (Shah Abbas) and colors as those represented in the central medallion.
 Carpets with scenes of flowers and animals are also quite common.
-Another decoration that is typical of this area is the one known as ‘vase of flowers’.
+Another decoration that is typical of this area is the one known as ‘vase of flowers.’
 The field of this carpet has at the bottom a vase from which flowering branches emerge and cover the whole of the field.
 In these examples, the field is often in the form of a niche, and therefore there are two quarters at the top of the niche at the opposite end from the vase.

 Price Range and Value: